 By coordinating a wide array of trail activities on a single day, National Trails Day attracts new trail users and helps connect existing trail enthusiasts with local clubs and organizations with the hopes of creating trail advocates and stewards.
 The task to protect and maintain more than 200,000 miles of trails in the U.S. requires a collaborative effort amongst trail clubs, organizations, government agencies, and most importantly passionate trail advocates and stewards.

 Who Sponsors/Supports National Trails Day?

-National Trails Day is made possible by corporate sponsors The North Face, Merrell, Adventure Medical Kits, Columbia, & Gregory.
+National Trails Day is made possible by corporate sponsors Columbia, REI, Therm-A-Rest, Buff, SuperFeet, and Save The Redwoods League.
 Also by Federal Partners US Forest Service, US Fish and Wildlife Service, National Park Service, Bureau of Land Management and Federal Highway Administration.
-Additional support is provided by Backpacker Magazine, REI, American Park Network and America’s State Parks.
+Additional support is provided by Backpacker Magazine.

 Special thanks to all of the NTD event organizers who enable countless opportunities for outdoor recreation on America’s trails.